 Freedom of choice

-Agencies have the freedom to choose which suppliers and services best meet their business needs.
+- Agencies have the freedom to choose which suppliers and services best meet their business needs.

 Pay as you go

-TaaS has no minimum volumes, so agencies pay only for the services they use.
+- There are no minimum volumes, so agencies pay only for the services they use.
 If one agency drives down the cost of a service from a vendor, the new lower cost immediately applies to all other agencies using the service.